The Brewers’ Five Greatest Hitters

-Fair or fraud, Braun has nevertheless become the Brewers’ greatest hitter based on what he’s shown.
+Fair or fraud, Braun nevertheless became the Brewers’ greatest hitter based on what he showed.

 As a rookie in 2007, Braun hit .324 with 34 homers and 97 RBIs in just 113 games; the only reason he didn’t win NL Rookie of the Year honors by a wider margin over Colorado’s Troy Tulowitzki was his terrible work at third base, recording a woeful .895 fielding percentage.
 That problem was remedied a year later when Braun was moved to the outfield—where he didn’t commit a single error.

-Subpar defense has hardly offset the fact that Braun became a major star because of his terrific batting skills.
+Subpar defense failed to offset the fact that Braun became a major star due to his terrific batting skills.
 With quick hands, he consistently hit at or above .300 with good power, and the concept of a hitting slump has been largely foreign to him.
-A four-time All-Star through his first five years, Braun won the 2011 NL MVP award in the same year he signed a long-term extension with Milwaukee through 2020.
+A four-time All-Star through his first five years, Braun won the 2011 NL MVP in the same year he signed a long-term extension with Milwaukee through 2020.

 But troubling news accompanied the MVP honor: Braun was found to test positive for steroids, a stunning development that shocked the baseball world.
 A 50-game suspension was overturned before it began, however, when Braun and the players’ union successfully argued that the protocol was violated as the tester missed a FedEx deadline and safely stored the blood sample at his home for a full weekend.
 Technically, he wasn’t supposed to.